"A system that people work with must also be workable for people."

 The most important is that we have implemented a new digital workplace concept with hardly any incidents during the roll-out.
 Management of the various branches has expressed their compliments for the smooth roll-out.
 The management of the IT supplier has indicated that it has never done a roll-out to a customer with so few incidents.
 That was a nice compliment to get.
 That's what you do it for.

 Also important to mention is the use of quality gates.
 The user acceptance test is the ultimate test.
-I sometimes had to advise postponing live applications because the quality criteria had not been met.
-Those advices were accepted by the management.
-Testersuite has helped me a great deal to be able to provide factual support based on defects, defects and acceptance criteria.
+I sometimes had to advise to postpone live runs because the quality criteria were not met.
+Those advices were adopted by management.
+Testersuite helped me well to provide factual substantiation based on defects, defects and acceptance criteria.

-"I'm glad we did this with Testersuite because I could prove everything."
+"I'm glad we did this with Testersuite because I was able to demonstrate everything."

-The project involved around 140 client applications and a similar number of business applications, various peripherals, new networks, server environments, you name it.
-Testersuite helped to make a product/risk analysis.
-We tested with end-users of which some had not tested before in a structured way.
-Getting these people to work in Testersuite went very smoothly.
-We could easily justify what we had tested and what the results were.
+The project involved about 140 client applications a similar number of business applications , various peripherals, new networks, server environments, you name it.
+Testersuite helped create a product/risk analysis.
+We tested with end users, some of whom had not done structured testing before.
+Having these people work in Testersuite went very smoothly.
+It made it very easy for us to justify what we had tested and what the results were.

-A nice benefit of Testersuite is that besides being simple and complete, it also has a good audit trail.
+A nice benefit of Testersuite is that in addition to being simple and complete, it also has a good audit trail.
 I just did a project where we were audited.
-I am glad we did this with Testersuite because I could prove everything.
+I'm glad we did this with Testersuite because I was able to prove everything.

 I think the next step is test automation.
 You have to be ready for that as an organisation.
 This makes the work for testers and the test organisation easier with repetitive test cases.
 The work of the test manager will shift more to analysing.
 Why do I keep getting the same defects in the same corner and how are we going to solve this structurally?